unmannedlab/Colosseum/docs/reinforcement_learning.md

-# Reinforcement Learning in AirSim
+# Reinforcement Learning in Colosseum

-We below describe how we can implement DQN in AirSim using an OpenAI gym wrapper around AirSim API, and using stable baselines implementations of standard RL algorithms.
+We below describe how we can implement DQN in Colosseum using an OpenAI gym wrapper around Colosseum API, and using stable baselines implementations of standard RL algorithms.
 We recommend installing stable-baselines3 in order to run these examples (please see https://github.com/DLR-RM/stable-baselines3)

 #### Disclaimer